Jens-source/ecodesk-chat-widget/README.md

         if you would like it to render on every page */}
       <ChatWidget
-        // Pass in your Papercups account token here after signing up token='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx'
+        // Pass in your Ecodesk account token here after signing up token='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx'
-        // Specify a Papercups inbox
+        // Specify a Ecodesk inbox
         inbox='xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx'
-        title='Welcome to Papercups!'
+        title='Welcome to Ecodesk!'
         subtitle='Ask us anything in the chat window below 😊' newMessagePlaceholder='Start typing...'
         primaryColor='#13c2c2'